jameygronewald/gtAccessibilityHtml/README.md

 ## Usage

-* Visit the live site: [Accessibility HTML](https://jameygronewald.github.io/gtAccessibilityHtml/)
+* Visit the deployed app: [Accessibility HTML](https://jameygronewald.github.io/gtAccessibilityHtml/)

 * Visit Github to track changes that were made or to clone the repo: [Github Repo](https://github.com/jameygronewald/gtAccessibilityHtml)